Beam Test Performance of AstroPix sensor with 120 GeV protons: Conclusions Outlook

 \section{Conclusions \& Outlook}

-AstroPix\_v3 was tested with the 120~GeV proton beam at the Fermilab Test Beam Facility for R\&D purposes to study its MIP signal response and to measure the deposited energy and the corresponding effective depletion depth.
-The ToT distributions from the 120 GeV protons were well described with a Landau function convoluted with a Gaussian function, from which the MPV for MIP signals was extracted on a pixel-by-pixel basis.
-The average MPV of MIPs across all pixels at the beam center for each run was measured to be 35.4~keV, corresponding to an effective depletion depth of 133 $\pm$ 5~\unit{\micro\meter}.
-The MIP energy deposition lies well within the AstroPix\_v3 dynamic range of 25--200~keV, demonstrating the suitability of the sensor for MIP detection and energy-deposition measurements.
-A relative pixel-to-pixel variation of 3.9\% was observed in the measured energy deposition of 120~GeV protons, reflecting a corresponding variation in the effective depletion depth across the sensor and indicating excellent uniformity.
-The extracted depletion depth provides valuable input for detailed detector simulations, enabling more realistic modeling of energy deposition for simulations relevant to space missions as well as future ePIC studies.
+AstroPix\_v3 was tested with the 120~GeV proton beam at the Fermilab Test Beam Facility for R\&D purposes to study its MIP response and to measure the energy deposited by MIP and the corresponding effective depletion depth.
+The energy distributions from the 120 GeV protons were well described by a Landau function convoluted with a Gaussian function, from which the MPV of deposited MIP energy was extracted on a pixel-by-pixel basis.
+The average MPV of MIPs across all pixels at the beam center and over all runs was measured to be 34.0 $\pm$ 1.9~keV, including systematic uncertainties, corresponding to the effective depletion depth of 128 $\pm$ 8~\unit{\micro\meter}.
+The MIP energy deposition lies well within the AstroPix\_v3 dynamic range of 25--200~keV, demonstrating the suitability of the sensor for MIP detection.
+A relative pixel-to-pixel variation of 4.7\% was observed, reflecting a corresponding variation in the effective depletion depth across the sensor and indicating good uniformity.